emilgras/simple-flask/README.md

 ## Running the project

-1. Make sure Docker is running locally on your computer
+1. First, make sure Docker is running locally on your computer
 2. Clone the github repository to a directory on your computer
-3. Change directory to the root of the project `cd path_to_your_project`
+3. Change directory to the root of the project `cd path/to/your/project`
 4. Build a Docker image `Docker build -t random_image_name .`
    * `-t` lets you specify an image name.
 It will otherwise default to a random hash value
    * `.` This tells Docker to build an image from your current directory